zmeggyesi/migrator-maven-plugin/README.md

 ## Preparation

-- Clone the repo and run `mvn install` to install the plugin in your local repo before running
+Clone the repo and run `mvn install` to install the plugin in your local repo before running.

+If you're looking to build a specific version, first you'll need to check out the appropriate tag/commit, and change the version number in the POM plugin declaration!

 ## Injecting